AnnikaV9/carrotsh/README.md

 Setting a password:

-`npm install` will run `setpass.py` initially, however you will have to run it again if you change the password salt:
+`npm install` will run `setpass.py` initially, but you will have to run it again if you change the password salt:
 ```
 python3 setpass.py
 ```